 - Life is truly grand for Canadian lottery player who won $1,000 a day for life

 - Friday the 13th considered bad luck?
 Not for this Canadian lottery winner

 - "It feels good": A carpenter from Brampton just won a life-changing lottery prize

-“We would keep putting out these news releases to remind people but we were coming down to a year,” recalled Bitoni.
+“We would keep putting out these news releases to remind people but we were coming down to a year,” recalled Bitonti.

 So investigators secured footage from the Shoppers Drug Mart where the ticket had been purchased.
 It turns out the winner had also used a credit card and their loyalty card.

-As the deadline loomed, Bitoni said they felt compelled to approach this person.
+As the deadline loomed, Bitonti said they felt compelled to approach this person.

 It turned out to be a middle-aged woman who lived in Hamilton and worked in Cambridge.
 She worked across the street from the Shoppers Drug Mart and admitted that she didn’t follow the news.

 As for the ticket, she no longer had it.

 “She believes because she buys tickets on a regular basis, she had a pile of tickets and may have just not checked them and thrown out the pile,” said Bitonti.